Congratulations to the participants and winners of this year’s Three Minute Thesis competition!

 In the 3MT competition, graduate students convey the essence and importance of their master’s thesis or doctoral dissertation research in an engaging way to a non-specialist audience in just three minutes and with one Power Point slide.

-The 3MT final competition is typically held the third week of November at UNCG in the Alumni House with a maximum of ten finals competing for the opportunity to win a variety of prizes.
+The 3MT final competition will be held Thursday, November 17 at UNCG in the Alumni House with a maximum of ten finals competing for the opportunity to win a variety of prizes.
 This year’s winners were awarded: first place ($1,000 plus travel and accommodations to the regional CSGS competition), second place ($500), and people’s choice ($250).

 The exercise develops academic, presentation, and research communication skills, while emphasizing students’ ability to explain their research effectively in language appropriate to a non-specialist audience.